Gustave Loiseau: Early life

 Loiseau was born in Paris and was brought up there, and at Pontoise, by parents who owned a butchers shop.
 He served an apprenticeship with a decorator who was a friend of the family.
 In 1887, when a legacy from his grandmother allowed him to concentrate on painting, he enrolled at the École des arts décoratifs where he studied life-drawing.
 However, a year later he left the school after an argument with his teacher.

 Career

 While working as a decorator, Loiseau redecorated the apartment of the landscape painter Fernand Quignon (1854–1941).
-After he left the École des arts décoratifs, he invited Quignon tutor him in painting.
+After he left the École des arts décoratifs, he invited Quignon to tutor him in painting.
 In 1890, he went to Pont-Aven in Brittany for the first time, fraternizing with the artists there, especially Paul Gauguin and Émile Bernard.
 After experimenting with Pointillism, he adopted his own approach to Post-Impressionism, painting landscapes directly from nature.
 His technique known as en treillis or cross-hatching gave his works a special quality, now recognized as his speciality.

 Loiseau first exhibited at the Salon des Indépendants in 1893 and at the Salon de la Société Nationale in 1895 as well as at impressionist exhibitions in 1890 and 1896.

 Loiseau died in Paris on 10 October 1935.